Students can also indicate an interest to live in affinity housing as a first-year student.

 - Ample vending area

-Hoeing Hall, Tiernan Hall, and a portion of Lovejoy Hall all house freshmen.
-Lovejoy Hall will house both freshmen (housed together) and some upper-level students.
+Hoeing Hall and Tiernan Hall all house first-year students.
 The halls feature floor lounges and kitchenettes to support floor activities.
 The main floor of Hoeing features a seminar room, and the main floor of Tiernan features a large group lounge.
 Both offer large laundry/vending areas and study areas as well.

-Affinity housing is a popular housing option at Rochester for freshman.
+Affinity housing is a popular housing option at Rochester for first-year students.
 Affinity housing options center on lifestyle themes that participants agree to follow in order to remain in the living area.
 Typical affinity themes include: